boblefrag/drunken_boat/README.rst

 Drunken boat is a performance based webframework under heavy active developpment.
+It support python2.x and python3.x

-It offer Routing, View management and a projection based ORM, schema less and eventualy agnostic
+It offer Routing, View management and a projection based ORM, schema less and eventualy agnostic.

+The ORM is inspired by the POMM project: http://www.pomm-project.org/ by Grégoire HUBERT (https://github.com/chanmix51/Pomm) Many thanks for his thoughts

 A simple Hello World